213.17 KB pdf

 Developed as a five-year programme, it built on the insights and learning gained from the Health Foundation’s Safer Patients Initiative, which looked at interventions at the point of clinical care.
 Safer Clinical Systems took a wider view, looking at the entire system of care in order to improve safety.

-Safer Clinical Systems takes a fresh and proactive approach to safety improvement.
-Rather than waiting until a problem has occurred, the programme helps health care teams understand where things are likely to fail in a particular service area in the future.
-This enables them to build better, safer health care systems.
+Safer Clinical Systems is a programme that takes a fresh and proactive approach to safety improvement.
+Rather than waiting until a problem has occurred, the programme helped health care teams proactively identify potential safety breaches, enabling them to build better, safer health care systems.

 The programme tooks a phased approach over five years:

 The teams developed a common approach to improving the reliability of their systems.
 Working on individual projects, they developed and tested a range of interventions to improve patient safety.

 Phase 2: Until the end of September 2013

 The approach developed in phase one was tested by teams across the UK, demonstrating the lessons and successes of phase 1 on a larger scale.